danielsuit/mathfunctionize/README.md

 # mathfunctionize
 A python library for math functions in advanced fields of math.

+##Getting Started
+---